Lymphoma Cancer

 Bone Marrow Transplant

-The most effective treatment for lymphoma is bone marrow or stem cell transplantation.
-However, chemotherapy or immunotherapy options should be considered first.
+One of the most effective treatments for lymphoma is bone marrow or stem cell transplantation.
+However, before this method is considered, chemotherapy or immunotherapy options should be evaluated.

-There are infectious, environmental and genetic factors that cause lymph cancer.
+There are infectious, environmental, and genetic factors that can cause lymphoma.

 Occupational Exposure